 Some teaching assistants are bilingual speaking Lithuanian, Polish and Russian.

-Who else might be involved in supporting
+Who else might be involved in supporting my child?

 If your child is identified as needing SEN Support the following may be involved in supporting your child: